LAB02-Research/HASS.Agent/README.md

 [Click here to download the latest installer](https://github.com/LAB02-Research/HASS.Agent/releases/latest/download/HASS.Agent.Installer.exe)

-If you want to install manually, there are .zip packages available as well with every release.
-There's a manual [in the wiki](https://github.com/LAB02-Research/HASS.Agent/wiki/1.-Installation#2-manual).
+If you want to install manually, there are .zip packages available for every release.
+Read the [manual](https://github.com/LAB02-Research/HASS.Agent/wiki/1.-Installation#2-manual) for more info.

 ----